nkopilovskii/NKAdditionalGeomentry/README.md

   - Parameters:
       - initial: `CGSize` in the coordinate system of which there is instance
-      - destination: `CGSize` n the coordinate system of which needs to transfer the current object
+      - destination: `CGSize` in the coordinate system of which needs to transfer the current object
   - Returns: `CGSize` corresponding to the instance, observing the ratios of the corresponding parameter given sizes */ func similar(from initial: CGSize, to destination: CGSize) -> CGSize